radupotop/battling-knights/README.md

 We model this game using a few classes:

-The `Knight` class will hold properties such as ID, position, items equipped, base attack, etc.
+The `Knight` class will hold properties such as ID, position, item equipped, base attack, etc.

 The `Arena` class will be mainly concerned with storing the positon of everything on the board and moving things around.

 The `Item` class used to describe items on the board.

-The `POS` class is the building block of the board; is used by both Knight and Arena to determine their position.
+The `POS` class is the building block of the board; is used by Knight, Item and Arena to determine their position.

 A `Battle` class which deals with the life and death of knights.

 A `Serialize` class to read and write to the FS.

+A `RunGame` class which brings everything together:

+- reads instructions
+- sets initial knight positions
+- runs the game

 These classes reference each other like so:

-A knight instance has a `pos` attribute so it always knows where it's placed on the board.
+- A knight instance has a `pos` attribute so it always knows where it's placed on the board.
-A `pos` instance always knows whether it holds _items_ or a _knight_.
+- A `pos` instance always knows whether it holds _items_ or a _knight_.
+- An `item` instance will always reference its position as well.

+We are able to determine the position of a knight either by referring to `knight.pos` or by referring to `arena.board`.

 # Outline of classes